luangjokaj/gopablo/README.md

 src/assets/css/styles.css
 ```

+**CHERRY DESIGN SYSTEM**

+[Cherry](https://cherry.design/) is a minimal CSS framework that helps you organize your work from design to implementation.

 ## Sass
 GoPablo is super flexible.
 You can install Sass and use it as the main CSS preprocessor:
 ```